ubucon-asia/2022/content/call-for-proposals/index.md

 {{< button text="Talk or Workshop proposal" href="https://docs.google.com/forms/d/e/1FAIpQLScSUWH4VRETTJAH1ZpgYP4Q4yZKs00lox0rZIQEh1z4zlXuDw/viewform?usp=sf_link" icon="copy" >}}

 # Travel sponsorship
 For confirmed Talk or Workshop speakers who come from foreign country or non capital area of Korea, We plan to provide travel sponsorship for followings.
+Note that you need to submit seperate application for travel sponsorship.
+- For people who come from non-capital region of South Korea: Round trip ticket fee for Domestic Flights, Train, Express bus, or Domestic Ferry
+  - Upto 150,000 KRW, Will be purchased by speaker first, Then reimbursed by organizing team after the event.
+- For people who arrive from foreign countries, Round trip ticket fee for International Flights and Ferry
-- Round ticket fee for long-distance transportation such as Flights, Train (High speed train or inter-city train), Express Bus (Will be purchased by speaker first, Then reimbursed by organizing team after the event.)
+  - Upto 1,300,000 KRW (Approx 1,000 USD - This is standard, can be less or more depending on departure city), Will be purchased by speaker first, Then reimbursed by organizing team after the event.)
 - 3~4 Nights of hotel near the venue.
 (Will be booked by organizing team)

 Note